 However, PEM was developed by isolating the biological principals of human behaviour and communication.
 Emotions, as the ‘biological movement software’, are the driving impulses of all of our actions – and most of our thoughts.
 PEM was designed to use these discovered biological principals as the base for all technical aspects of acting: body-work, breathing/voice/singing, articulation, character development, improvisation, monologue/scene work, dance and even stage combat.
 Every exercise, technique and aspect of PEM deepens, highlights and complements every other exercise, technique and aspect of PEM and subsequently produces a fully trained actor who can perform and cooperate at the highest levels of the industry.
 As the actor does not need to go outside of PEM to complete their acting training, we are happy therefore to call PEM a complete acting method and why we take three years to train our actors.

 Yes.
 A comprehensive study was undertaken by the Austrian Ministry that proves that PEMs triggers evoke authentic emotions.

 We feel quite proud having the distinction of being one of the very few (if only) acting methods that seems to require, and still passes, the burden of scientific proof.

-PEM is a relatively new method, beginning only 20 years ago.
-For much of that time it has been establishing the PEM Center in Hamburg Germany, and now recently PEM Studios Melbourne in Australia.
+PEM is a relatively new method, beginning only 30 years ago.
+For much of that time it has been establishing the PEM Center in Hamburg Germany.

 International workshops only began in 2012, so it is possible a workshop hasn’t been held in your country.